M&M Cookies Recipe

-One of the question I had was , why the cookies I see everywhere they look so perfect.
+One of the questions I had was, why the cookies I see everywhere look so perfect.
 You can see the m&m chocolate whole and colorful.

 The secret that is not really a secret is to add maybe about 3/4 of the chocolates to the batter.
-The other 1/4 of chocolate you incrust them into the dough once you form them.
+For the other 1/4 of chocolate, you press them down into the dough once you form them.
 You can see how I did that in the video.